 If you are like many adults, a significant amount of your life knowledge has been acquired through learning experiences that occurred outside of a classroom.
-Through the University’s Prior Learning Assessment (PLA) courses, you can use your college-level knowledge to earn the credit you deserve.
+Through the University’s prior learning assessment (PLA), you can use your college-level knowledge to earn the credit you deserve.

-Because Prior Learning Assessments are such a unique method of earning credit, students often find the concept somewhat difficult to grasp.
+Because prior learning assessment is such a unique method of earning credit, students often find the concept somewhat difficult to grasp.
 I'm going to simplify it for you and help you over the next hurdle!

 What is PLA?